UIIA

 A - The UIIA does have the ability to cancel a Motor Carrier at the Equipment Provider's request.
 The Equipment Provider must confirm to the UIIA office that proper notification has been given to the Motor Carrier being suspended in accordance with the Agreement.

-A- The Terminal Feed Service is a value-added service offered to UIIA Equipment Providers.
+A – The Terminal Feed Service is a value-added service offered to UIIA Equipment Providers.
 It provides interchange status information directly to facilities designated by the Equipment Provider.
 The data is sent via electronic data transmission, via ftp (file transfer protocol).
-A full file is created each morning with hourly updates provided for the facilities throughout the day until 7:45pm (EST).
+A full file is created each morning with hourly updates provided for the facilities throughout the day until 10:45pm (Eastern).
 There is an annual fee associated with this service and the Equipment Provider is required to execute a Licensing Agreement authorizing the UIIA to provide this data to the designated facilities.
 For more information, please contact Sherry Parnell at (301) 982-3400, ext.
-348 or via e-mail at Sherry.Parnell@intermodal.org
+348 or via e-mail at Sherry.Parnell@intermodal.org.

 Insurance Agents

-A - Agents are required to register to submit insurance online to the UIIA.
-You can do so by going to the login page for Insurance agents found at Insurance Agent Login and clicking on NEW MEMBER — FIRST TIME AGENTS — CLICK HERE TO REGISTER TO SUBMIT INSURANCE ONLINE.
-Once you complete and submit the online registration form, you will receive an email providing you with your account number and password.
+A – Agents are required to register to submit insurance online to the UIIA.
+You can do so by going to the login page for Insurance agents found at Insurance Agent Login and clicking on REGISTER NOW Once you complete and submit the online registration form, you will receive an email providing you with your account number and password.
 Please note that you will need your insured to provide you with their SCAC Code and Insurance Agent Code (this is a password code that is provided to each Motor Carrier to allow their agents to submit insurance online on their behalf).
 You will need this information the initial time you login to submit insurance for your motor carrier insured in order to link their company to your online account.
 After this, the account will be linked to your agency when you log in.

 A - The basic insurance requirements of the UIIA are as follows: